1981 Ontario general election: During campaign period

+During the 31st Parliament of Ontario

+Campaign

 A number of unregistered parties also fielded candidates in this election.

 There were a number of Rhinoceros Party candidates in the Toronto area, and the party may have also fielded candidates elsewhere in the province.
 The Workers Communist Party (Marxist–Leninist) a single candidate, Judy Darcy.
 Ronald G. Rodgers, founder of the Détente Party of Canada, contested a Toronto constituency.

 Social Credit leader Reg Gervais announced prior to the election that he planned to run in Nickel Belt, but could not follow through and resigned at a meeting of nominated candidates where John Turmel was appointed interim leader of the Ontario Social Credit Party during the campaign, though there has never been independent confirmation of this (nor is it clear if the Ottawa-area candidacies of Turmel and Raymond Turmel and Serge Girard and Dale Alkerton and Andrew Dynowski were approved by the remaining few members of the official Social Credit Party of Ontario).